 - They feel more alert (29%)

-Some 56% of the office-based workers buy coffee on their way to work to help them “wake up”.
+Some 56% of office-based workers buy coffee on their way to work to help them “wake up”.

 Based on the surveyed coffee consumers through drive-throughs, apps, and delivery, there are 46% of Americans who buy coffee from drive-throughs, which is higher by 2 points from the previous year.

-Some 48% of daily coffee drinkers even drop by at quick-service restaurants, coffee shops, and drive-throughs to buy coffee.
+Some 48% of daily coffee drinkers even drop by quick-service restaurants, coffee shops, and drive-throughs to buy coffee.
 While the other 17% of Americans order coffee through an app.